 Prior to the start of the school year, new teachers attend a one-day, intensive workshop at the school to meet staff and gain an overview of the school.
-Additionally, teachers that are hired prior to August attend a one-week workshop conducted by Temple University for new CTE teachers.
+Additionally, teachers attend a one-week workshop conducted by Temple University for new CTE teachers.
 This week-long workshop addresses curriculum and instructional planning, instructional delivery, classroom management, academic/common core integration, IEP and ELL supports, and many other topics.
-To futher ensure these characteristics are met, each new instructor is assigned a mentor who meets with them formally and informally throughout their first year of employment at the school.
+To further ensure these characteristics are met, each new instructor is assigned a mentor who meets with them formally and informally throughout their first year of employment at the school.
 Administration also provides one-on-one supports as identified by the new teacher and small group meetings to review pertinent topics.